Athletics at the 1996 Summer Olympics – Men's hammer throw: Background

 This was the 22nd appearance of the event, which has been held at every Summer Olympics except 1896.
 Seven of the 12 finalists from the 1992 Games returned: silver medalist Igor Astapkovich of the Unified Team (now competing for Belarus), fifth-place finisher (and 1980 and 1988 bronze medalist) Jüri Tamm of Estonia, sixth-place finisher (and 1988 finalist) Heinz Weis of Germany, seventh-place finisher Lance Deal of the United States, eighth-place finisher Sean Carlin of Australia, tenth-place finisher Christophe Epalle of France, and eleventh-place finisher Enrico Sgrulletti of Italy.
 Reigning Olympic champion and two-time reigning (1993 and 1995) world champion Andrey Abduvaliyev of Tajikistan did not compete.
 Astapkovich had been runner-up to Abduvaliyev at both world championships as well as the 1992 Games.

-Belarus, the Czech Republic, Russia, Ukraine, and Uzbekistan each made their debut in the event.
+Belarus, the Czech Republic, Russia, Ukraine, and Uzbekistan (the latter three having formerly competed as part of the Soviet Union and Unified Team) each made their debut in the event.
 The United States appeared for the 21st time, most of any nation, having missed only the boycotted 1980 Games.